-Ensuring the event program runs to schedule
+Ensuring the event runs to schedule

 An event program may consist of many activities that have a defined sequence and duration.
 If the duration of activities is not well planned or controlled the event program may run overtime.
 It only requires a number of activities to run 10 minutes behind schedule and the whole day's programme will run an hour overtime.
 The sequential organisation of activities is such that one activity may not start until the preceding activity has finished.
 Thus timing errors tend to accumulate throughout the day.